Ramisto/Hardened-image-collection/README.md

 ##### Level	1
-Items	in	this	profile	intend	to: o be	practical	and	prudent;
+Items	in	this	profile	intend	to:
+  - be	practical	and	prudent;
-  o provide	a	clear	security	benefit;	and o not	inhibit	the	utility	of	the	technology	beyond	acceptable	means.
+  - provide	a	clear	security	benefit;	and
+  - not	inhibit	the	utility	of	the	technology	beyond	acceptable	means.
 ##### Level	2
 This	profile	extends	the	"Level	1"	profile.
-Items	in	this	profile	exhibit	one	or	more	of the	following	characteristics: o are	intended	for	environments	or	use	cases	where	security	is	paramount o acts	as	defense	in	depth	measure o may	negatively	inhibit	the	utility	or	performance	of	the	technology.
+Items	in	this	profile	exhibit	one	or	more	of the	following	characteristics:
+  - are	intended	for	environments	or	use	cases	where	security	is	paramount
+  - acts	as	defense	in	depth	measure
+  - may	negatively	inhibit	the	utility	or	performance	of	the	technology.

 ## Use